csc-training/geocomputing_course/materials/job_monitoring.md

 - Low GPU efficiency:
    - Better to use CPUs?
 Disk I/O?

-Also note that not all usage is captured by SLURM accounting.
-E.g. if CPU efficiency seems too low, look at the completion time, some applications also print timing data in log files.

 :::

 :::{admonition} `sacct`
 :class: warning
 More detailed queries can be tailored with `sacct`
-- `sacct -j <slurm jobid> -o jobid,partition,state,elapsed,start,end`
+- `sacct -j jobid -o jobid,partition,state,elapsed,start,end`
 - `sacct -S 2022-08-01` will show all jobs started after that date **Note!** Querying data from the Slurm accounting database with `sacct` can be a very heavy operation. **Don't** query long time intervals or run `sacct` in a loop/using `watch` as this will degrade the performance of the system for all users.
 :::